sumit-kumawat/dxui/README.md

 This script automates the branding and setup of the security dashboard to **DefendX**, replacing existing logos, updating configurations, and applying security settings.

 ## Features
+✅ Creates an `admin` user with sudo privileges
+✅ Transfers ownership of `wazuh-user` files to `admin`
+✅ Removes the `wazuh-user` if it exists
-✅ Updates system packages & disables IPv6
+✅ Updates `/etc/issue` with **DefendX branding**
 ✅ Sets hostname to `DefendX`
-✅ Downloads and applies DefendX branding assets
+✅ Updates hosts file for correct resolution
-✅ Replaces existing logos with DefendX logos
+✅ Replaces existing logos with **DefendX logos**
 ✅ Configures dashboard title and system banners
+✅ Updates boot logo to **DefendX branding**
 ✅ Ensures correct file ownership and permissions
-✅ Enables privileged port binding
-✅ Restarts services and clears cache
+✅ Restarts necessary services
+✅ Displays login credentials and access URLs after completion

 ## Prerequisites
-- The security dashboard must be installed.
+- Wazuh security dashboard must be installed.
 - Ensure you have `sudo` privileges.
 - Ensure internet access to download branding assets.